-- SLB instances that are created along with the cluster support only the pay-as-you-go billing method.
+- SLB instances that are created together with the ACK cluster support only the pay-as-you-go billing method.

-- Each account can consume a limited amount of computing resources.
-If you do not have
+- Each account can consume only a limited amount of computing resources.
+You fail to

 resources for your account, submit a ticket.

 - You can create up to five clusters across regions for each account.
 You can deploy

 up to 40 nodes in each cluster.
 To increase the quota of clusters or nodes, submit a ticket.

 Notice By default, you can add up to 48 route entries to a VPC .
 This means that you can configure up to 48 route entries for ACK clusters that are deployed in a VPC.
 To increase the quota of route entries for a VPC, submit a ticket.